President Lieberman’s State of the University Shares Retrospective of Her 12 Year Legacy

 “It’s not about any one of us, it’s about all of us,” President Lieberman said to the audience.
 “The whole is greater than any one person.”

 In her discussion of where we are today, she shared encouraging news about the “upswing” in enrollment and budget numbers for the upcoming academic year as well as the progress areas within the 2025 strategic vision.
-Finally, she shared the trajectory of the university by sharing the progress made with a Future Forward Thriving Leos initiative, regional and online programs, and the university’s new Education & Innovation Corridor in Ontario.
+Finally, she shared the trajectory of the university by sharing the progress made with a Future Forward Thriving Leos initiative, regional and online programs, and the university’s new education and innovation corridor in Ontario.

 She ended the presentation with a final message to everyone.